prose-im/prose-pod-system/USAGE.md

 ## Starting a Prose Pod

 > [!TIP]
 > This is the recommended way to start a Prose Pod.
+This will launch all components of a Pod.

 To launch both the XMPP server (`prose-pod-server`) and the Admin API (`prose-pod-api`), you can use [Docker Compose](https://docs.docker.com/compose/).